 - Inclusions of offers on one day only

 When this occurs you will define another pricing group and then link it to the applicable date or section via the Pricing Schema.

 To ensure that your capacity or seating allocation is updated correctly, it's important to state how many places/seats will be taken away when a family ticket or group ticket is booked.

 When a ticket price includes a set number of people, ie. in the case a family ticket may include 2 adults and 2 children, when you add your ticket price, you set the quantity of tickets to 4.
 This means for this great price set, they will be issued 4 tickets, allowed to select 4 seats and your reports and overall capacity will be reduced by 4.

 Similar, if your ticket price is for a whole table and there are 10 places at each table, you will set the quantity of tickets to 10 and the amount to be the price for buying all 10 places.

 Encouraging larger groups to book

-- From Pricing Groups and in your existing pricing group, add a new Ticket Type.
-We suggest calling it 'Group' and in the Description indicate that this rate is for 6 or more people.
+- From your existing Pricing Groups, add a new Ticket Type.
+We suggest calling it 'Group' and in the Description indicate that this rate is for say 6 or more people.

 - Set the Quantity on that ticket type to 1.